fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 xhttp.send()
 ```

-Right at the beginning we register an <i>event handler</i> to the <em>xhttp</em> object, which represents the HTTP request, and will be called by the Javascript runtime when the state of the <em>xhttp</em> object changes.
+Right at the beginning we register an <i>event handler</i> to the <em>xhttp</em> object, which represents the HTTP request, and will be called by the JavaScript runtime when the state of the <em>xhttp</em> object changes.
 If the change in state means that the response to the request has arrived, then the data is handled accordingly.

 It is notable that the code in the event handler is defined before the request is sent to the server.
 Despite this the code within the event handler will be executed at a later point in time.
 Therefore the code does not execute synchronously "from top to bottom", but does so <i>asynchronously</i>.
 Javascript calls the event handler that was registered for the request at some point.